jimitab/slate/source/index.html.md

 ## Update Status

-This API is used to update account status.
+This API is used to update status.

 ### HTTP Request